-Create a dog heating pad for your pooch to keep warm as the weather cools down this fall.
+Create a dog heating pad for your pooch to keep warm as the weather cools down.

 DIY Dog Heating Pad Tutorial